Lenictavus/qualys-containeragent/README.md

 A Kubernetes cluster and your Qualys credentials.
 You'll need cluster admin permissions since this installs packages on the host nodes.

-Get your credentials from the Qualys console under VMDR > Downloads > Cloud Agent.
+Get your credentials from the Qualys console under Cloud Agent.
 You need the Activation ID, Customer ID, and Server URI.

 ## Manual credential setup